 It depends.
 Please discuss this with your school counselor, who will be able to guide you through the process.

 iSucceed does allow students to dual enroll with a second school.
-Students can take up to 2 classes at a second school.
+Students can take up to 2 credits at a second school.
 Students must be a full time student with iSucceed first, and all dual enroll requests must be approved by a School Counselor.
 During the enrollment process, inform your Enrollment Advisor that you’re interested in dual enrollment.
 You will then have an opportunity to discuss further with your School Counselor.

 A minimum of 46 credits is required by the State of Idaho, broken down by various subjects to earn your high school diploma.
 Currently, this is the model followed by iSucceed Virtual Schools.